Oba Lamidi Adeyemi III, the Alaafin of Oyo has

 And the unrest has not gone away, far from it.

-As we arrived in the capital, we were told that several people we had agreed to meet in the centre of town would not be able to make it.
+agreed to meet in the centre of town would not be able to make it.

 It just was not safe anymore, they told us.